Destroyer (Thor): Fictional history

 The Destroyer is an enchanted suit of armor forged by the King of the Norse gods, Odin.
-When it first appeared it was hinted that the Destroyer had been created as a weapon to face some dark menace from the stars.
+When it first appeared, it was hinted that the Destroyer had been created as a weapon to face an unspecified menace.
 First seen in the Temple of Darkness in Asia, the Destroyer is used by Thor's arch-foe Loki against him.
-Animated by a nearby lifeforce, it battles Thor to a standstill, Loki is forced to intervene and stop the Destroyer using lethal force when Odin threatens to kill him.
+Animated by a nearby life force, it battles Thor to a standstill, Loki is forced to intervene and stop the Destroyer using lethal force when Odin threatens to kill him.
 Thor then buries the armor under a mountain slide.

-The armor is briefly used again by Loki in a failed bid to kill Odin, before being salvaged by Karnilla, Queen of the Norns, and animated by Thor's companion Sif, who attempted to use it to battle the Wrecker when Thor was temporarily deprived of his godhood and powers.
-The Destroyer, however, attacks Thor, with the battle ending when Sif breaks her connection with it.
+The armor is briefly used again by Loki in a failed bid to kill Odin, before being salvaged by Karnilla, queen of the Norns, and animated by Thor's companion Sif, who attempts to use it to battle the Wrecker when Thor is temporarily deprived of his godhood and powers.
+The Destroyer attacks Thor, with the battle ending when Sif breaks her connection with it.

-Thor later offers the armor to Galactus in exchange for releasing his current Herald, Firelord.
-Galactus accepts, and the Destroyer acts as his Herald, detecting Counter-Earth for the entity before going on to battle the Fantastic Four.
+Thor later offers the armor to Galactus in exchange for releasing his current herald, Firelord.
+Galactus accepts and the Destroyer acts as his herald, going on to battle the Fantastic Four.
 The Destroyer is finally recaptured for reuse by Loki.

-When the menace from the stars is revealed to be the Celestials, Thor learns the Skyfather gods (Odin, Zeus, etc.) pooled their resources a millennium before to create the Destroyer as a weapon to stop the arrival of the so-called Fourth Host of Celestials.
-At the penultimate moment, Odin enters the Destroyer armor and then absorbs the life essences of all present in Asgard (with the exception of the absent Thor), growing to a colossal size.
-The Destroyer then draws the Odinsword, and together with the Uni-Mind confronts the Fourth Host.
-The Celestials, however, dissipate the Uni-Mind and melt the Destroyer armor into slag, scattering the life-forces of the Asgardians.
+It is later revealed that the Destroyer was created to combat the Celestials.
+Odin enters the Destroyer armor and then absorbs the life essences of all present in Asgard (with the exception of Thor), growing to a colossal size.
+However, the Celestials melt the Destroyer armor into slag, scattering the life forces of the Asgardians.
 The initiative of the Skymother goddesses pacifies the Celestials, and Thor revives his people via Odin by using a fraction of the gathered power of the other Skyfathers.